minkcv/vm/README.md

 Example programs in assembly and vaporlang are included.

 #### Fallen Colony
 This demo includes many sprites, multiple rooms, and a mini map.
-It does have combat or win/loss states.
+It does not have combat or win/loss states.

 ![fallencolony3](./etc/fallen3.png)
 ![fallencolony](./etc/fallen.png)